Cristiano Ronaldo Profile

 CR7 is the only player to have won league titles in England, Spain and Italy as well as five UEFA Champions League titles.

-Cristiano Ronaldo is a Portuguese forward who currently plays for Juventus and captains the Portugal national side and plays his domestic football for Saudi Arabian side Al Nassr.
+Cristiano Ronaldo is a Portuguese forward who currently plays for Manchester United and captains the Portugal national side and plays his domestic football for Saudi Arabian side Al Nassr.

 With over 750 career goals, Ronaldo is regarded as one of the greatest soccer players of all-time, having won more than 30 major trophies, including five UEFA Champions League titles, one UEFA European Championship and one UEFA Nations League.